 Kirriemuir was an early example of specialisation.
 In the 1760s a local weaver developed a double-thickness cloth that was the ideal material to be made into corsets.
 This formed the foundation for Kirriemuir's growth as a textile centre and by 1860 there were 1,500 hand loom weavers in Kirriemuir and 500 more in the surrounding area.
 It is estimated that Kirriemuir's weavers produced over 9 million yards of linen per year through the 1860s.
 And most of this depended on the continuing fashion for narrow waists in women's clothes.

-The disappearance of such fashions in World War One brought to an end 150 years of prosperity for Kirriemuir's weaving industry.
-However, some of it still remains, including Britain's only surviving jute mill in the Marywell Works.
+The disappearance of such fashions during World War One brought to an end 150 years of prosperity for Kirriemuir's weaving industry.
+However, some of the industry still remains, including Britain's only surviving jute mill in the Marywell Works.

 Kirriemuir itself is a place of narrow winding streets and intriguing nooks and crannies.
 The heart of the town is surrounded by a traffic management system that funnels vehicles one way around the centre.
 Inside this area is the oldest and most picturesque part of Kirriemuir.
 In the mains square, opposite Visocchi's excellent ice cream shop, is the the old Town House, dating back to 1604 and distinguishable by its small tower.
 This is home to the Kirriemuir Museum.
 The town's old police station is now home to a police museum.